CVXR: An R Package for Disciplined Convex Optimization: Examples

-where the objective is the risk-adjusted return and $\gamma > 0$ is a risk aversion parameter. \begin{CodeInput} w <- Variable(n) ret <- t(mu) risk <- quad_form(w, Sigma) obj <- ret - gamma * risk constr <- list(w >= 0, sum(w) == 1) prob <- Problem(Maximize(obj), constr) result <- solve(prob) \end{CodeInput} We can obtain the risk and return by directly evaluating the value of the separate expressions: \begin{CodeInput} result$getValue(risk) result$getValue(ret) \end{CodeInput}

-Figure \ref{fig:portfolio-tradeoff} depicts the risk-return trade-off curve for $n = 10$ assets and $\mu$ and $\Sigma^{1/2}$ drawn from a standard normal distribution.
+where the objective is the risk-adjusted return and $\gamma > 0$ is a risk aversion parameter. \begin{CodeChunk} \begin{CodeInput} R> w <- Variable(n) R> ret <- t(mu) R> risk <- quad_form(w, Sigma) R> obj <- ret - gamma * risk R> constr <- list(w >= 0, sum(w) == 1) R> prob <- Problem(Maximize(obj), constr) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} In this case, it is necessary to specify the quadratic form with \code{quad\_form} rather than the usual \code{t(w) \%*\% Sigma \%*\% w} because the latter will be interpreted by the \cvxr{} parser as a product of two affine terms and rejected for not being DCP.
+We can obtain the risk and return by directly evaluating the value of the separate expressions: \begin{CodeChunk} \begin{CodeInput} R> result$getValue(risk) R> result$getValue(ret) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:portfolio-tradeoff} depicts the risk-return trade-off curve for $n = 10$ assets and $\mu$ and $\Sigma^{1/2}$ drawn from a standard normal distribution.
 The $x$-axis represents the standard deviation of the return.
 Red points indicate the result from investing the entire budget in a single asset.
-As $\gamma$ increases, our portfolio becomes more diverse (Figure \ref{fig:portfolio-weights}), reducing risk but also yielding a lower return.
+As $\gamma$ increases, our portfolio becomes more diverse (Figure~\ref{fig:portfolio-weights}), reducing risk but also yielding a lower return.

 Many variations on the classical portfolio problem exist.
-For instance, we could allow long and short positions, but impose a leverage limit $\|w\|_1 \leq L^{max}$ by changing \begin{CodeInput} constr <- list(p_norm(w,1) <= Lmax, sum(w) == 1) \end{CodeInput} An alternative is to set a lower bound on the return and minimize just the risk.
+For instance, we could allow long and short positions, but impose a leverage limit $\|w\|_1 \leq L^{\max}$ by changing \begin{CodeChunk} \begin{CodeInput} R> constr <- list(p_norm(w, 1) <= Lmax, sum(w) == 1) \end{CodeInput} \end{CodeChunk} An alternative is to set a lower bound on the return and minimize just the risk.
 To account for transaction costs, we could add a term to the objective that penalizes deviations of $w$ from the previous portfolio.
 These extensions and more are described in \citet{BoydBusseti:2017}.
 The key takeaway is that all of these convex problems can be easily solved in \cvxr{} with just a few alterations to the code above.

-\subsubsection{Kelly Gambling}
+\subsubsection{Kelly gambling}